EU Carbon Border Adjustment Mechanism - Taxing future carbon emissions

 UK CBAM proposals

-The UK government launched a scoping consultation on a wider range of proposals to address future carbon leakage including:
+From 2027, the UK government is seeking to address future carbon leakage including:

 - Mandatory product standards - ie legally enforced maximum embodied emissions for different products sold (or imported for own use) in the UK